25 Delicious Cambodian Foods

 12. Fruit Shakes/Juices

 These little stands are very common and are much the same as in Thailand.
-Personally, I’d rather just get a fresh coconut since they use a lot of condensed milk in the fruit shakes – though you can ask them to omit it.
+I’d rather get a fresh coconut since they use a lot of condensed milk in the fruit shakes – though you can ask them to omit it.

 13. Cambodian Pancake

 This is like a Khmer style coconut curry.
-It is really good.
+It is very good.
 I got this as part of a set meal with rice, salad, spring rolls, and fruit, all for around $5.00usd.
 It was a ridiculous amount of food for the price.

 15. Beef Stew and Rice Porridge

-This dish was absolutely amazing and it is exactly what the title describes.
+This dish was amazing and it is exactly what the title describes.
 It also came with a sauce which we guess is miso.

 16. Fried Morning Glory